 Prior to the Company commencing work on System Modifications, and annually thereafter, the Interconnecting Customer shall have its insurer furnish to the Company certificates of insurance evidencing the insurance coverage required above.
 The Interconnecting Customer shall notify and send to the Company a certificate of insurance for any policy written on a "claims-made" basis.
 The Interconnecting Customer will maintain extended reporting coverage for three years on all policies written on a "claims-made" basis.

-In the event that an Owners Protective Liability policy is provided, the original policy shall be provided to the Company
+In the event that an Owners Protective Liability policy is provided, the original policy shall be provided to the Company.

 Self Insurance.